 What we are doing to improve the website

-With over 2,500 staff contributing to the website, making sure every page is fully accessible is very hard.
+With a devolved web publishing community of over 2,000 staff contributing to the website, making sure every page is fully accessible is very hard.